-Sustainability isn't just a passing trend and making your home greener is easier than ever, whether you're looking to overhaul your entire home with solar energy or want to make some simple swaps to more ecofriendly products & services, Halifax and the local retail community are here to help!
+Sustainability isn't just a passing trend.
+Making your home greener is easier than ever, whether you're looking to overhaul your entire home with solar energy or want to make some swaps to more eco-friendly products & services, Halifax and the local retail community are here to help!

 The federal, provincial and municipal governments have guidelines and programs in place to help you in making your home more energy efficient.
-While net zero ready, meaning your home produces as much or more energy than it consumes, is the goal for some homeowners, others might be looking to upgrade appliances to those with an Energy STAR rating to reduce consumption.
-Check out these links to find out what changes you can make to make your home more energy efficient!
+Net zero ready is the goal for some homeowners-meaning your home produces as much or more energy than it consumes- while others might be looking to upgrade appliances to those with an Energy STAR rating to reduce consumption.
+Check out these links to find out what changes you can make to make your home more energy efficient.

 - Make Your Home More Energy Efficient from the Government of Canada

 - Climate Change Initiatives from HRM, including the Solar City Project